tinglesoftware/dotnet-extensions/src/Tingle.Extensions.PhoneValidators/README.md

 ## Using attributes

-The .NET framework has validation inbuilt.
-You can use this to validate phone numbers:
+The .NET framework has validation inbuilt by decorating attributes on your members.
+This library supports that workflow.

 ```csharp
 public class SetPhoneNumberModel